jm-trd-ms/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## February 25, 2025

-Microsoft is aware of recent Chromium security fixes.
-We are actively working on releasing a security fix.

 ## February 21, 2025